You are planning to study one or two semesters in Cologne? International students are always welcome to KISD.

-Exchange students at KISD study in the project-based BA »Integrated Design«.
-Except for a few events that are only offered to students in the exchange programme, you study together with regularly enrolled students from different semesters and select projects in different areas of expertise.
-You will largely create your own semester programme.
+Exchange students at KISD study in the project-based Bachelor/Master »Integrated Design«.
+Except for a few events that are only offered to students in the exchange program, you study together with regularly enrolled students from different semesters and select projects in different areas of expertise.
+You will largely create your own semester program.

-To prepare for studying at the KISD different steps should be undertaken before and after your departure.
-On the following pages you will get information about:
+To prepare for studying at KISD, different steps should be undertaken before and after your departure.
+On the following pages you will find information.

-There is no traditional course schedule at KISD.
-Instead, a new curricular calendar is published at the beginning of each semester with new projects and seminars.
-As an exchange student you choose course units from this curricular calendar having the opportunity to custom tailor your semester to your interests within a certain framework.
+A new curricular calendar is published at the beginning of each semester with new projects and seminars.
+As an exchange student, you choose course units from this curricular calendar having the opportunity to adjust your semester to your interests within a certain framework.
 The new curricular calendar will be available on our website in August (winter semester) / in January (summer semester).

-You will have to make your course selection in the beginning of September (winter semester) / of March (summer semester).
-Please take possible specifications of your home university into consideration.
-At our official Welcome Meeting in the very beginning of the semester you will get additional advice from us and have the chance to finalize your study plan.
+At our official Welcome Meeting in the very beginning of the semester, you will get additional advice from us and have the chance to finalize your study plan.

-The official welcome meeting will be taking place at beginning of Semptember each year.
+The official welcome meeting will be taking place in September and March each year.
 Make sure you arrive before this date.
-In this meeting you will be welcomed by the Dean and get to know the International Committee.
+In this meeting you will be welcomed by the Dean and Director and get to know the International Committee.

 At the beginning of October »Cologne Resources« project starts.
-This is an obligatory one-week project for all the freshmen students at KISD and new exchange students.
+This is a compulsory one-week project for all the freshmen students at KISD and new exchange students.
 You will get to know the resources of KISD and Cologne, and will have a chance to work in a small group with one of our 14 professors.
 The subjects of these projects vary from professor to professor in his/her respective field of teaching.
-On Friday you will have your first public presentation.
+On Friday, you will have your first public presentation.

 Project and seminar start